strindberg/emacsj/README.md

 to use these commands, first select a region and then use the proper command.
 No characters to the left or to the right of the rectangle will be affected (although they might move left or right).

-The Paste Rectangle command does not require a current selection.
+The Rectangle: Paste command does not require a current selection.

 The commands are:

-- Copy Rectangle (`ctrl-x alt-c`).
+- Rectangle: Copy (`ctrl-x alt-c`).
 Copy the contents of the rectangle to clipboard.
-- Cut Rectangle (`ctrl-x alt-k`).
+- Rectangle: Cut (`ctrl-x alt-k`).
 Copy the contents of the rectangle to clipboard, and delete it from the editor.
 Text to the right of the rectangle is adjusted leftward.
-- Open Rectangle (`ctrl-x alt-o`).
+- Rectangle: Open (`ctrl-x alt-o`).
 Create a blank rectangle by shifting all text to the right of the rectangle.
-- Clear Rectangle (`ctrl-x alt-c`).
+- Rectangle: Clear (`ctrl-x alt-c`).
 Create a blank rectangle by replacing all text within the rectangle with space.
-- Paste Rectangle (`ctrl-x alt-p`).
+- Rectangle: Paste (`ctrl-x alt-p`).
 Paste the contents of the clipboard.
 If the clipboard contents are multi-line, each line is pasted with the same start column as the rectangle's upper left-hand corner.
 Text to the right of the insertion point is shifted rightward.

 ## Paste

-The paste commands enable the use of a paste history where a pasted snippet of text can be replaced by previous killed texts.
+The paste commands enable the use of a paste history (kill ring) where a pasted snippet of text can be replaced by previous killed texts.
 By repeatedly pressing Paste: Previous Item in History after one use of Paste or Paste and Leave Caret at Point, the pasted text is replaced by the next item in the list of previously killed texts.

 The items offered when using Paste: Previous Item are filtered for duplicates and blank entries.